nicholasgower/PlanetsLib/README.md

 #### Per-planet surface conditions

-* `PlanetsLib.surface_conditions.restrict_to_surface(planet)`: Returns surface condition restricting an entity to the given planet.
+* `PlanetsLib.surface_conditions.restrict_to_surface(planet)`: Returns a surface condition restricting an entity to the given planet.
 Accepts both planet names and planet objects.
 This surface condition is almost completely hidden in the UI with the exception of messages like "X can't be crafted on this surface.
 The  is too low."

 ### Other helper functions